jooby-project/jooby/md/app.md

 }
 ```

-The `onStart` callbacks are part of bootstrap and executed before server is ready.
-The `onStarted` callbacks are executed when server is ready.
+The `onStart` callbacks are part of bootstrap and executed before the server is ready.
+The `onStarted` callbacks are executed when the server is ready.

 Modules are covered later all you need to know now is that you can start/stop module as you usually do from your application.